mc-cip/spec/installation.md

 An unknown installation method.

-`TODO: what other methods should be added? what about classpath dependencies that are not specified in version.json files?`
+`TODO: what other methods should be added?`

 ---